erfg12/Blizzard_Controller_Support/readme.md

 - All games must use a Windowed fullscreen mode for the overlay to show.
 Please use 1920 x 1080 game display for the overlay to fit properly.

-- If you want to use [Steam](https://store.steampowered.com/streaming/) to stream to your game, add SC_Controller.exe as a game to Steam.
-After launching SC_Controller, click the button "Start Battle.net".
+- If you want to use [Steam](https://store.steampowered.com/streaming/) to stream to your game, add Blizzard_Controller.exe as a game to Steam.
+After launching Blizzard_Controller, click the button "Start Battle.net".
 Otherwise I recommend using [Rainway](https://rainway.com/), [Parsec](https://parsecgaming.com/) or [Moonlight](https://moonlight-stream.org/) for ease of use.

-- Battle.net must have you logged in and be running in the background prior to SC_Controller launching, or else you'll get a "Required application data not found" error message.
+- Battle.net must have you logged in and be running in the background prior to Blizzard_Controller launching, or else you'll get a "Required application data not found" error message.

 - Games (SC1, SC2, WC3) must be launched by the Steam remote user.
 Please have the games closed prior to the remote session starting or the controller will not work.